Signatures, Lipschitz-free spaces, and paths of persistence diagrams: A Banach Space for Persistence Diagrams

-Therefore, the Lipschitz-free space $\cF(X)$ subsumes all of the enrichments previously discussed, and provides the desired Banach space for persistence diagrams.
-One of the main limitations of the Lipschitz-free space is the lack of an explicit representation of objects.
-Indeed, there are only a few explicit constructions of such spaces.
-It is well known that the Lipschitz-free space of $\R$ is isomorphic to $L^1(\R$)~\cite{weaver_lipschitz_2018}, and the Lipschitz-free space for convex subsets $C \subset \R^N$ is isometric to a quotient of $L^1(C, \R^N)$~\cite{cuth_isometric_2017}.
+Therefore, the Lipschitz-free space $\cF(X)$ generalizes both persistence diagrams and measures, and provides the desired Banach space for persistence diagrams.

+\paragraph{Discussion on Explicit Representations} One of the main limitations of the Lipschitz-free space is the lack of an explicit representation of objects.
+Indeed, there are only a few explicit constructions of such spaces: the Lipschitz-free space of $\R$ is isomorphic to $L^1(\R$)~\cite{weaver_lipschitz_2018}, and the Lipschitz-free space for convex subsets $C \subset \R^N$ is isometric to a quotient of $L^1(C, \R^N)$~\cite{cuth_isometric_2017}.
-As shown in~\Cref{ex:cauchy}, the Lipschitz-free space cannot be described as a space of signed measures in general.
-However, while the limiting positive and negative measures in~\Cref{ex:cauchy} each have infinite $1$-norm and cannot be represented in $K(\cM_1^+(X))$, the space of formal differences of positive Radon measures with finite $1$-norm, the $1$-Wasserstein distance between them is

-This suggests a potential characterization of $\cF(X)$ using formal differences of measures with finite $1$-Wasserstein distance between the positive and negative measures.
-However, such a characterization is not possible.
-Indeed, we must necessarily include infinite Borel measures due to the existence of $\mu^+ = \infty \delta_1$ in the example.
-This precludes the existence of a vector space of formal differences of measures since